SDGforskning/sdg-strings/README.md

 Previous research has shown that mappings of SDG-"related" research do not match up very well ([Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071); [Purnell 2022](https://doi.org/10.1162/qss_a_00215)).
 This is perhaps unsurprising when you consider that there are different ways to interpret what an SDG covers, different viewpoints on which research themes should be counted as "related", different mapping methods, and different data sources (see our previous work, [Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071)).
 For example, should *SDG 3 Good health* cover all medical research?
 Does *SDG 13 Climate Action* cover basic climate science?
 You will probably get different answers depending on who you ask.

-Instead of trying to find the "right" answer, we propose multiple mappings which can capture different views of relatedness.
-But in order for these to have any meaning, documentation must explain a) how the SDG was interpreted and what research approach is considered relevant, and b) how the mapping is done.
+Instead of trying to find the "right" answer, we think multiple mappings (which can capture different views of relatedness) are a good idea.
+But in order for these to have meaning, documentation must explain a) what it is supposed to find (i.e. how the SDG was interpreted and what research is considered relevant), and b) how the mapping is done.
 We have written our own strings because we believe there is currently a gap for this kind of mapping.
 In short:

 - Our strings allow mapping of research to individual SDG targets ("target-level").
 This is useful for identifying where a research set is focused within an SDG.
 They can be combined to examine the whole SDGs ("goal-level").
 - We provide two types of strings: *action* and *topic* approaches, which have different interpretations of "relevance"